networknt/light-doc/content/contribute/developer-guide.md

 * You are a fan of the light platform and enthusiastic about contributing to the projects

 {{% note "Additional Questions?" %}}
-If you are struggling at any point in this contribution guide, reach out to the community in [gitter](https://gitter.im/networknt/light-4j) or [reddit](https://www.reddit.com/r/lightapi/).
+If you are struggling at any point in this contribution guide, reach out to the community in [gitter](https://gitter.im/networknt/light-4j) or [reddit](https://www.reddit.com/r/lightapi/) or [Google Group](https://groups.google.com/forum/#!forum/light-4j).
 {{% /note %}}

 ### Install Java